How to Use Insert Query in PostgreSQL

 VALUES (1, 'Pakistan', 1);

-The output shows that one row has been inserted successfully into the team_info table.
+The output shows that one row has successfully been inserted into the team_info table.

 Step 4: Verify the Inserted Data Using Select Command